Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

 \section{Anchored Multiview Varieties}

 A \textit{camera} refers to a full-rank $3\times 4$ matrix.
-A \textit{camera arrangement} is a collection $\mathcal{C}=(C_1,\ldots ,C_m)$ of $m\ge 2$ cameras whose \textit{centers} $c_1,\ldots,c_m$, i.e. kernels, are all distinct.
+A \textit{camera arrangement} is a collection $\mathcal{C}=(C_1,\ldots ,C_m)$ of $m\ge 2$ cameras whose \textit{centers}, i.e. kernels, are all distinct.

-We collect helpful definitions and results from algebraic geometry in \Cref{s:AlgPre}.
-In particular, a \textit{variety} is the solution set to a system of polynomials.
-The \textit{Zariski closure} of a set $U$ is the smallest possible variety containing $U$.
+A \textit{variety} is the solution set to a system of polynomial equations.
+The \textit{Zariski closure} of a set $U$ is the smallest variety containing $U$.
 We work in complex projective space, denoted $\PP^n$.
 This is defined as $(\CC^n\setminus\{0\})/\sim$, where $x\sim y$ if $x$ and $y$ differ by a non-zero constant.
 The set of lines in $\PP^n$ is denoted as $\Gr(1,\PP^n)$.
-In the language of algebraic geometry, it is called the Grasmmanian of lines in $\PP^n$.
+In the language of algebraic geometry, it is called the \textit{Grassmanian of lines} in $\PP^n$.
+In general we denote with upper case letters world objects and with lower case letters image objects.
+For a rational map $\varphi:X\dashrightarrow Y$, we denote $\varphi|_A$ the restriction of $\varphi$ to $A\subseteq X$.

-\begin{definition} Let $X\in\PP^3$ be a point distinct from all camera centers, and $L\in\Gr(1,\PP^3)$ a line containing none of the camera centers. \begin{enumerate} \item The \textnormal{anchored point multiview variety}, denoted $\mathcal{M}_\mathcal{C}^L$, is defined as the Zariski closure of the image of the map
+\begin{definition} Let $X\in\PP^3$ be a point distinct from all camera centers, and $L$ a line in $\PP^3$ containing none of the camera centers. \begin{enumerate} \item The \textnormal{anchored point multiview variety}, denoted $\mathcal{M}_\mathcal{C}^L$, is defined as the Zariski closure of the image of the map

 \item The \textnormal{anchored line multiview variety}, denoted $\mathcal{L}_\mathcal{C}^X$, is defined as the Zariski closure of the image of the map